SEPTA Regional Rail: Electrification

 All lines used by SEPTA are electrified with overhead catenary supplying alternating current at 12 kV with a frequency of 25 Hz.
 The system on the former PRR side is owned and operated by Amtrak, part of the electrification of the Northeast Corridor.
 The electrification on the Reading side is owned by SEPTA.
 The Amtrak system was originally built by the PRR between 1915 and 1938.
 The SEPTA-owned system was originally built by the Reading starting in 1931.
+The two systems are not electrically connected.
+After construction of the Center City Commuter Connection, the two electrical systems now meet near Girard Avenue at a "phase break," a short section of unpowered track, which trains coast across.
+The gap is necessary because the two electrical systems are not kept in synchronization with each other.